learn-co-curriculum/phase-4-project-guidelines/README.md

 #### User Stories

-Start by deciding a domain for your app (such as "AirBNB for dogs").
+Start by deciding on a domain for your app (such as "AirBNB for dogs").
 Then, decide what **user stories** your app will need.
 It is helpful to break up your user stories between what is required for the [**Minimum Viable Product** (MVP)][mvp] version of your app, and what you'd like to save for stretch features after